rabbitmq/rabbitmq-website/site/install-debian.md

 ### <a id="erlang-apt-repo-signing-key" class="anchor" href="#erlang-apt-repo-signing-key">Add Repository Signing Key</a>

 In order to use the repository, add [RabbitMQ signing key](/signatures.html) to `apt-key`.
 This will instruct apt to trust packages signed by that key.
-This can be done using a key server or via direct key download.

 <pre class="lang-bash">
 # primary RabbitMQ signing key